 M2 40M2L 40 Meter monobander and aKT36XA Tri-Bander on my 20M Tower number 2.
 Rotor is an Alfa SPID.
 Dipole is a home brew 40M, 17M, 15M,12M inverted V fan dipole on a 17M push up mast.

-Control and Distribution Box at base of tower. (unfinished)
+Control and Distribution Box at base of tower. (still unfinished, and wondering if I ever will stop adding antennas? hi hi)

 This image is the transit of Venus, taken in my back yard with a Meade ETX-125 telescope and a Canon 20D camera at prime focus.